 Knowledge-wise, one of the top study priorities for passing the ACSM exam is knowing all the cutoff points and risk factor numbers for chronic diseases.

 Additionally, you should know the heart rate intensity formulas and how to program different aerobic and resistance intensities for different goals.
 If you know the material in the CPT textbook, you will pass the exam without hurdles.

 As mentioned, taking an ACSM personal trainer practice test is your best bet for knowledge checking for your readiness for the ACSM personal trainer test.
 ACSM practice exams are available in several of the Trainer Academy ACSM study guides.

-Be sure to look for an ACSM practice test that contains enough ACSM test questions if you select an alternative program.
+Be sure to look for an ACSM practice test that contains enough ACSM testing questions if you select an alternative program.
 Ideally, you should take as many ACSM personal trainer practice exams as possible.

 As always, you can make use of the free study guide and practice tests available on Trainer Academy to gauge your level of preparedness for any of the exams below.